BeePong/42_transcendence/README.md

 - winner player
 - timestamp(s)
 #### Actions for Tournament:
+- GET /tournament - Get all
-- GET
+- GET /tournament/{id} - Get one
 - POST /tournament - Create
-- PUT /tournament/join Join
+- PUT /tournament/{id}/join Join
   - Payload: user id (or maybe none bc we have cookie?)
+  - Returns: created tournament id (or whole object?)
-- PUT /tournament/leave Leave
+- PUT /tournament/{id}/leave - Leave
   - Payload: user id
 - Refresh tournament (when one of the games is finished, would probably be done from a websocket function but unsure)